WilliamSampaio/Slim-Flash-Messages/README.md

 use Slim\Factory\AppFactory;
 use Slim\Views\Twig;
 use Slim\Views\TwigMiddleware;
-use WilliamSampaio\SlimFlashMessages\MessageProvider;
+use WilliamSampaio\SlimFlashMessages\FlashProvider;
-use WilliamSampaio\SlimFlashMessages\SlimFlashMiddleware;
+use WilliamSampaio\SlimFlashMessages\FlashMiddleware;
-use WilliamSampaio\SlimFlashMessages\SlimFlashTwigExtension;
+use WilliamSampaio\SlimFlashMessages\FlashTwigExtension;

 require __DIR__ . '/../vendor/autoload.php';

 // Create a new DI Container
 $container = new Container();

-// Add a MessageProvider to the container
+// Add a FlashProvider to the container
 $container->set('flash', function () {

     session_start();

     // Important! if the storage is not passed to the constructor,
     // $_SESSION will be used
-    return new MessageProvider();
+    return new FlashProvider();
 });

 // Set container to create App with on AppFactory